Current STudents

 1. Any touch screen device will work for Conceptboard notes.
 However, OPTION C & D should be the last resort if Option A & B are not accessible.

 3. It is ideal for students to have two separate devices.
-One will be used for Zoom and the other for writing on Conceptboard.
+One device will handle Zoom, and another will be dedicated to writing on Conceptboard.

 Checklist to determine ‘Enrichment’ versus ‘Regular’ Status